SAP/ai-sdk-js/packages/foundation-models/README.md

 To make a generative AI model available for use, you need to create a deployment.
 You can create a deployment for each model and model version, as well as for each resource group that you want to use with generative AI hub.

-After the deployment is complete, you have a `deploymentUrl`, which can be used across your organization to access the model.
+After the deployment is complete, you have a `deploymentUrl`, which can be used to access the model.

 ### Prerequisites